 It has been my reward as a teacher to have someone like Sifu Toni who deeply engages in the art of change.

 If you want to practice Tai Chi, there are many places that one can seek out, but if you want to study Tai Chi and its transformative process, I recommend that you study with Sifu Toni.
 When you study with Sifu Toni, my wish is that you may find that avenue of transformation for yourself.

-I have been studying T’ai Chi and Qigong since the fall of 1997, with Master Sifu Jerry Gardner.
-He is the co-owner of Red Lotus School of Movement, in Salt Lake City, Utah.
+I have been studying Tai Chi and Qigong since the fall of 1997, with Master Sifu Jerry Gardner.
+He was the co-owner of Red Lotus School of Movement, in Salt Lake City, Utah.
 In January of 2009, I earned the title, and I am now recognized as Sifu Toni.
-Sifu (pronounced see-fu) means teacher.
-When I accepted becoming a Sifu, I promised to share and teach T’ai Chi and Qigong for the rest of my life.
+Sifu (pronounced see-fu) meaning teacher.
+When I accepted becoming a Sifu, I promised to share and teach Tai Chi and Qigong for the rest of my life.
 (Yes, I love it that much!)

 - Being present is the best gift you can give yourself and those around you.

-- Change is a constant, therefore embrace each moment as it arises.
+- Change is a constant, therefore choosing to observe each moment as it arises with non-attachment.

-- Slowing down to feel and not force in my life.
+- Slowing down to feel and not force, allows my chi to flow effortlessly.

-- Nature is a true example of continuously flowing chi.
+- Nature is a true example of Qi flow.
 Connecting with nature allows me to be more compassionate with myself and others.
 I get outside every day—even it’s only for a few conscious breaths while grounding my barefeet in Mother Gaia.

 My personal mantra: Simply BE = Breathe & Expand